Winner Announced for QPDA 2018-19.

 MEDIA QUERIES: please contact Kath Rose direct on 0416 291 493 or email firstname.lastname@example.org

-This national development award assists writers and performance-makers to grow their first drafts, concept outlines, or creative development findings into a production-ready text.
+The Queensland Premier’s Drama Award is a national development award assisting writers and performance makers to grow their first drafts, pitch documents, sample scenes, or creative development findings into a production-ready text.

 The goals of the Award are:

 - To produce a platform for Australian theatre makers and playwrights to develop new works that reflect our contemporary culture, and expose audiences to this work.